 Entries linking to showroom

-Old English sceawian "to look at, see, gaze, behold, observe; inspect, examine; look for, choose," from Proto-Germanic *skauwojan (source also of Old Saxon skauwon "to look at," Old Frisian skawia, Dutch schouwen, Old High German scouwon "to look at"), from Proto-Germanic root *skau- "behold, look at," from PIE *skou-, variant of root *keu- "to see, observe, perceive."
+Middle English sheuen, from Old English sceawian "to look at, see, gaze, behold, observe; inspect, examine; look for, choose," from Proto-Germanic *skauwojanan (source also of Old Saxon skauwon "to look at," Old Frisian skawia, Dutch schouwen, Old High German scouwon "to look at"), from Proto-Germanic root *skau- "behold, look at," from PIE *skou-, variant of root *keu- "to see, observe, perceive."

-Causal meaning "let be seen; put in sight, make known" evolved c.
-1200 for unknown reasons and is unique to English (German schauen still means "look at").
-Spelling shew, popular 18c. and surviving into early 19c., represents obsolete pronunciation (rhymes with view).
-Horse racing sense is from 1903, perhaps from an earlier sense in card-playing.
+The spelling shew, popular 18c. and surviving into early 19c., represents an obsolete pronunciation (rhymes with view).
+The horse-racing sense of "finish third or in the top three" is by 1903, perhaps from an earlier sense in card-playing.

 Middle English roum, from Old English rum "space, extent; sufficient space, fit occasion (to do something)," from Proto-Germanic *ruman (source also of Old Norse, Old Saxon, Old High German, Gothic rum, German Raum "space," Dutch ruim "hold of a ship, nave"), nouns formed from Germanic adjective *ruma- "roomy, spacious," from PIE root *reue- (1) "to open; space" (source also of Avestan ravah- "space," Latin rus "open country," Old Irish roi, roe "plain field," Old Church Slavonic ravinu "level," Russian ravnina "a plain").